balanagarajunarra/textanalytics/README.md

 ## Projects

-1. ****: This project focuses on analyzing the sentiment expressed in text data.
-It involves classifying text into positive, negative, or neutral categories to understand the underlying sentiment.

-2. **Topic Modeling**: In this project, we explore topic modeling techniques such as Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF) to identify latent topics within a collection of documents.

-3. **Text Classification**: Text classification involves categorizing text documents into predefined categories or labels.
-This project demonstrates the application of machine learning algorithms for text classification tasks.

-4.
+1. **Text Similarity**: This project focuses on measuring the similarity between two or more pieces of text.
+It explores techniques such as cosine similarity, Jaccard similarity, and more to quantify the similarity between documents, sentences, or words.

+2. **Word Cloud**: In this project, we generate word clouds to visually represent the most frequent words in a corpus of text.
+Word clouds provide a quick and intuitive way to identify key themes, topics, or trends within a dataset.